 Apply for a Teacher Mini-Grant

-The Youth Advisory Council is a component fund of the Community Foundation for Muskegon County.
-The Council, made up of student representatives and adult advisors from 16 Muskegon area schools, involves young people in solving problems affecting their peers.
-The Council provides over $60,000 per year in grant awards that impact youth issues.
+The YAC is one of our component funds.
+The council involves young people in solving problems that affect peers in their communities.
+The YAC is made up of student representatives and adult advisors from 16 Muskegon area schools and provides over $60,000 per year in grant awards that impact youth issues.